iminders/codelabs/python/grpcsrv/README.md

-# pylab
+# grpcsrv

-pylab is an example for python project using [bazel build](https://bazel.build/)
+An example for python using grpc service

 ## Getting Started

 ### Install

 ```
-pip install -r requirements.txt
 pip install -e .
 ```